jochenalt/Pentapod-Design/docs/navigation.md

 The more scary, the closer are all walls.
 The highest scaryness value is achieved within a circular hole with no entry.

 To implement that in an efficient manner, we
-- identify grid candidates by looking for free grids on the slam map that have more than half collision points in a distance of max. two grids.
+- identify grid candidates by looking for free grid cells on the slam map which number of collision points in a max. two grid cells is higher than half of all cells within that distance.
+By that definition, we identify all corners.
+Now, we
 - compute the scaryness of these candidates by sending out *n* (e.g. 8) rays and sums up their reciprocal distance to a wall.
-Divide by n.
 If the ray hits no wall, assume an infinite number.
+Divide by n and we get the scaryness.